Am I Schizophrenic? Understanding The Schizophrenia Diagnostic Process

 Conditions with symptoms similar to schizophrenia

-If you think you may be living with schizophrenia, it could be helpful to understand that various conditions can share symptoms with it, which is why professional diagnosis and testing can be vital.
+If you think you may be living with schizophrenia, it could be helpful to understand that various conditions can share symptoms with it, which is why professional diagnosis and testing can help ensure you receive an accurate diagnosis.
 Below are some of the most similar conditions to consider:

 Outside of serious mental illness, medical disorders and physical health symptoms can cause symptoms similar to schizophrenia, such as encephalitis, brain tumors, syphilis, infection, autoimmune conditions, Fahr’s syndrome, malaria, and some cancers.